Biden, Warner wins show Democrats still dominate in Virginia

 That divide was further emphasized Tuesday night when six rural counties around the state voted in favor of preserving their local Confederate monuments — at a time when cities such as Richmond and Norfolk have taken theirs down amid calls for racial justice during protests over the summer.

-An energized GOP base powered Bob Good to victory against Democrat Cameron Webb in the 5th District congressional race in central Virginia.
+An energized GOP base powered Bob Good to victory against Democrat Cameron Webb in the 5th Congressional District race in central Virginia.
 Good, a former Liberty University official who promoted himself as a “biblical conservative,” had knocked off incumbent Rep. Denver Riggleman in a Republican primary after the freshman congressman officiated at a same-sex marriage between two campaign aides.

 Webb, a physician who is Black, seemed well-positioned to ride Biden’s coattails to an upset win over Good but lost by more than five points in preliminary results.